 It’s supposed to be a premium truck.
 Cheap plastic pieces on the doors and center console are a bad idea and are the chief contributing factor to me questioning whether it really deserves its premium branding.

 The GMC Sierra HD should have real aluminum and wood trim.
 Some of the materials inside the cabin are top-notch.
 There is some aluminum in here (I need more) and the leather is thick and comfy.
 There will still be plastics because everyone uses plastics these days, but the paper-thin flip-up covers on the auxiliary power outlets have to go, the cheap-feeling fake wood plastic trim needs to disappear, and the center console should be a thing of beauty.
-Leave the cheaper materials to Chevy where it belongs.
+Leave the cheaper materials to Chevy where they belong.

 GMC and Chevy have the same technology when it comes to towing, so if you read my Silverado review, you’re not going to see anything new here.

 Basically, it’s class-leading.
 There are tons of cameras installed on the truck and you get up to 15 different views from these cameras that all help make towing, seeing in blind spots, and generally doing about anything extremely easy.

 The coolest view is the one that essentially makes the trailer disappear.
-The image is stitched together from the various camera angles of the truck.
-It looks mildly distorted but it’s honestly pretty freaky.
+The image is stitched together from various camera angles.
+It looks mildly distorted but it’s honestly freaky helpful when driving.

-In addition to that you can set up to five distinct trailer profiles and there’s even a guest option if you borrowed a trailer from someone.
+In addition to that, you can set up to five distinct trailer profiles and there’s even a guest option if you borrowed a trailer from someone.
 All of this tech interfaces with GMC’s app, which connects your smartphone to your truck.
 If you’re towing an RV, there are even connections to equipment in the RV, which is awesome.
-You can climate control the RV while running down the road if you want.
+You can adjust the climate control the RV while running down the road if you want.